vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

-    ErrRevisionConflict    = ErrBaseDb.With("Blocking update due to outdated revision") ErrMarshalling         = ErrBaseDb.With("Cannot marshal proto message to binary") ErrUnmarshalling       = ErrBaseDb.With("Cannot unmarshal binary to proto message") ErrOperationNotAllowed = ErrBaseDb.With("Not authorized to perform the operation on other tenant's data") ErrFetchingMetadata    = ErrBaseDb.With("Error fetching metadata from GRPC context") ErrTableDoesNotExist   = ErrBaseDb.With("Table does not exist")
+    ErrRevisionConflict    = ErrBaseDb.With("Blocking update due to outdated revision") ErrMarshalling         = ErrBaseDb.With("Cannot marshal proto message to binary") ErrUnmarshalling       = ErrBaseDb.With("Cannot unmarshal binary to proto message") ErrOperationNotAllowed = ErrBaseDb.With("Not authorized to perform the operation on other's data") ErrFetchingMetadata    = ErrBaseDb.With("Error fetching metadata from GRPC context") ErrTableDoesNotExist   = ErrBaseDb.With("Table does not exist")
     ErrRecordNotFound      = ErrBaseDb.With("Record not found")